luxfi/LPs/LPs/lp-0013-learning-path-validator.md

 **"How does Lux actually run?"**

-This path covers infrastructure engineering from validators to subnets.
+This path covers infrastructure engineering from validators to chains.

 ## Audience